anthonyrisinger/cga/8/cga+10.md

 2. **Standardization**: Common libraries and file formats
 3. **Education**: Integration into robotics curricula
 4. **Hybrid Methods**: Combining GA insights with traditional optimization
+5. **Probabilistic Extensions**: Research into "uncertain motors" and belief-space planning
+6. **Sparse Optimization**: Developing GA-aware solvers that exploit geometric structure

+The path forward likely involves deeper integration rather than wholesale replacement.
+Just as quaternions found their niche in rotation representation without replacing matrices entirely, motors may establish themselves in specific domains—surgical robotics, space robotics, novel mechanisms—where their unique advantages justify the investment in new tools and training.

 #### Exercises